Artchibald/2022_icon_rebrand_scripts/README.md

 - Wed 29 June, morning reorganise all exports into respective folders.
 Trying to fix RGB color bug.
 - Thu 30 Continued debugging script, progress in spreadsheet required exports, discovered CMYK - RGB mismatch bug
 - Fri 1 July continued debugging, call and present latest work, trying ot get SVG on white bg to export
-- Mon 4 July Found fix for PNG exports on white bg but not SVG, tried to create a Tpyescript interface for debugging but not possible in ECMA 3 exports using AI API so abandoned.
+- Mon 4 July Found fix for PNG exports on white bg but not SVG, tried to create a Typescript interface for debugging but not easy in ECMA 3 exports using AI API so parked it for now.
-- Tue 5 July more tests on the SVG background white square, it is taking to long to restructure the l;ayers but it is doable.
-In the afternoon I fixed a RGB color bug with Chris's help.
+- Tue 5 July more tests on the SVG background white square, it is taking to long to restructure the layers but it is doable, so parked it.
+In the afternoon I fixed a big RGB color bug with Chris's help.
+- Wed 6 colors no longer have to match exactly, script will not stop anymore if colors dont match.
+Uses the actual colors from the rebrand pdf in RGB and CMYK.
+- Thu 7 troubles with the 4th artboard dimensions that need changing.
+Had some extensive debugging to stop the fourth artboard from cropping to the size of the text within.
+Got expressive banner debugged.
+Just needs aligning in mastDoc.
+- Fri 8 new bug Michael Winter helped me with around clipping mask of Masthead eps export.
+Aligned MastDoc coordinates.

 <!-- # No license for graphik font, delete on completion -->